Service • Agentic AI Development for E-commerce Brands

 How is Agentic AI different from workflow automation tools like Zapier?

 A 1-week discovery sprint runs $1.5K–$3K.
-A single production-ready agent for one workflow runs $5K–$15K.
+A single production-ready agent for one store workflow runs $5K–$15K.
 Full production agent systems run $15K–$50K.
 Multi-agent platforms range $50K–$200K+.
 Ongoing operations retainers run $2K–$10K per month.

 We pick the right framework for your needs.
 Common choices: OpenAI Agents SDK and Assistants API, Anthropic Claude Agent SDK, LangChain / LangGraph, LlamaIndex, AutoGen, CrewAI, Microsoft Semantic Kernel, or custom builds against base LLM APIs.